equinor/appsec/docs/guidelines/git-signed-commits.md

 We assume that you are using SSH to authenticate Git with github.com.
 Consult our [guideline](git-github.md) for more information on this topic.

-The Github documentation on [SSH commit signature verification](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification#ssh-commit-signature-verification) is a good source for detailed information.
+The GitHub documentation on [SSH commit signature verification](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification#ssh-commit-signature-verification) is a good source for detailed information.

 ### Adding a SSH key for signing